 Bonhomme goes to Acapulco, Mexico, to represent the Carnival and Quebec City during a tourism industry conference.

-Until 1994, the wax candle is replaced by a “scratch-and-win” candle, similar to a lottery ticket.
-The first Night Parade in Charlesbourg.
+Until 1994, the wax candle is replaced by a “scratch-and-win” candle similar to a lottery ticket.
+First Night Parade in Charlesbourg.

 The Carnival celebrates its 30th anniversary.

-For the first time, a woman becomes President of the Carnival.
+For the first time, a woman is president of the Carnival.

-Place des Enfants is at Cartier-Brébeuf Park, but moves to the Plains of Abraham and takes the name Place de la Famille.
+Place des enfants moves from parc Cartier-Brébeuf to the Plains of Abraham and becomes Place de la famille.

 The International Snow Sculpture Competition moves to the Plains of Abraham.